Edge densities of drawings of graphs with one forbidden cell: Preliminaries: Drawings, Cells, and Cell Types

 Consider any fixed connected drawing $\Gamma$ of some multigraph $G$.
 The crossings split each edge into a number of \emph{edge segments}.
 An \emph{outer edge segment} is incident to a vertex, while an \emph{inner edge segment} starts and ends with a crossing.
 The \emph{cells} of $\Gamma$ are the connected components of $\mathbb{S}^2$ after the removal of all vertices and edges.
-For a cell $c$, we denote by $v(c)$ the number of vertices, by $e(c)$ the number of edge segments, and by $e_{in}(c)$ the number of inner edge segments on its boundary, counted with multiplicity.
-The \emph{size} of $c$ is the sum of the former two: $\size{c} \coloneqq e(c) + v(c)$.
+For a cell $c$, we denote by $v(c)$ the number of vertices, by $e(c)$ the number of edge segments, and by $e_{\rm in}(c)$ the number of inner edge segments on its boundary.
+Here, vertices and edge segments may be counted multiple times; as often as they appear when walking along the boundary of $c$.
+The \emph{size} of $c$ is the sum of the former two quantities: $\size{c} \coloneqq e(c) + v(c)$.
 We denote by $\calC$ the set of all cells, and set $\calC_k = \{c \in \calC \colon \size{c} = k\}$ and $\calC_{\geq k} = \{c \in \calC \colon \size{c} \geq k\}$.

 Since $\Gamma$ is assumed to be a connected drawing of $G$, the boundary of every cell is connected.
 The \emph{type} of a cell $c$ is the cyclic sequence of incidences with edge segments, crossings, and vertices along the boundary of $c$.
 We emphasize that a cell type \celltype{} only determines the form of incidence (edge segment, vertex, or crossing) and not the participating edge, vertex, or crossing of $G$.
 In particular, different incidences might be with the same edge segment, crossing, or vertex.
 We use pictograms with the size of the cell inscribed (such as \threezero{} or \fiveone{}) to concisely denote cell types of small size.
-For convenience, let a cell type \celltype also denote the number of all \celltype-cells in a given drawing.
+For convenience, we let these pictograms also denote the number of cells of that type in a given drawing.
 If no cell in $\Gamma$ has type \celltype, then $\Gamma$ is called \emph{\celltype-free}.

-Let us conclude the preliminaries with an observation from~\cite{kaufmann_density_formula} and two lemmas, which we will need in the course of this paper.
+Let us conclude the preliminaries with an observation by Kaufmann, Klemz, Knorr, Reddy, Schröder, and Ueckerdt~\cite{kaufmann_density_formula}, and two lemmas, which we will need in the course of this paper.